 - squeeze of lemon

 Heat oil in a large heavy bottom pot or dutch oven over medium-high heat.
 Add the onion and saute 3-4 minutes stirring.
 Add the celery and garlic, lower heat to medium, and saute 5-6 minutes until celery is tender.
 Add the broth and turn heat to high, bringing to a boil.
 Add salt and Italian seasoning.
+Taste the broth and adjust salt to taste.

 Once boiling add the fresh tortellini and simmer until cooked, 4-5 minutes (look at package directions for timing).
 Add the white beans and simmer just a few minutes until they are heated through.
 Turn heat off.
 Add the chopped fresh spinach and the basil.
 Give a stir.
 Add a little squeeze of lemon ( 1-2 teaspoons).